gabrielilharco/deep-learning-udacity/README.md

-# deep-learning-udacity
+# Deep learning - Udacity
-Assignments from Udacity's Deep Learning Course by Google - https://br.udacity.com/course/deep-learning--ud730/
+Assignments from Udacity's Deep Learning Course by Google - https://br.udacity.com/course/deep-learning--ud730/, as of August 2016